skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 new_data.set_index('customer_id', inplace=True)
 ```

-Data transformation is an essantial part of segmentation.
+Data preprocessing is an essential part of segmentation and ML algorithms in general.
 We need to prepare and transform our data, so the segmentation variables can be compared to one another.

-Since our segmentation variables don't use the same scales, we have to standardize them.
-In statistical terms, to standardize means that we subtract the mean and divide by the standard deviation:
+Since our segmentation variables don't use the same scales, we need to standardize them.
+In statistics, standardization means to subtract the mean and divide by the standard deviation:

 $$
 Standardize=\frac{Data - data~mean}{Data~standard~deviation}
 $$

-Now, regardless of what the original scale was in days, dollar, or number of purchase, they can be compared to another.
+Regardless of what the original scale was, days, dollars, or number of purchases, they can now be compared to one another.

-Another issue to deal with is data dispersion or skewed data.
-Skew is the degree of distortion from a normal distribution.
-In the plot above we can see that the average amount of purchase in $ is right skewed, meaning there are a minority of very large values.
-When data is extremely skewed, it might be not useful for segmentation purpose.

-When we are facing this kind of situation, it might be worth transforming the data into a logarithmic scale.
+Another problem to deal with is the dispersion or skewness of data.
+Skewness indicates the direction and relative magnitude of a distribution's deviation from the normal distribution.
+In the figure above, we see that the average purchase amount in $ is right skewed, meaning that there is a minority of very large positive values.
+And when data is extremely skewed, it may not be adequate for segmentation.
+In such a situation, it can be useful to convert it to a logarithmic scale.

 ```python
 # transform amount into a logarithmic scale and plot the result